kmg731/kmg731/README.md

 - I always keep myself very busy learning about CS and programming.
 Right now, I'm trying to gain a deeper understanding of C and build more complex applications.
   I'm also using some spare time to play around with Go.
 With C, I'm working on projects that deal with the more technical/theoretical/math heavy aspects of CS.
   I may try to implement gradient descent in C, though I don't exactly know how ambitious that is at the moment.
   With Go, I'm working on just getting a feel for the language while porting over some of my older C projects to see how both languages compare.
+I'd also like to play around a bit with Lisp, but I doubt I'll be building anything interesting with that.

 - My other hobbies mainly center around literature and translation.
 My two main foreign languages are Russian and Japanese and I love to translate literature from both languages when I have some spare time.
 I also try to learn more languages when I can.
 I also love doing computer art, like 3D modeling